OneRandom1509/dino-automator/README.md

 # dino-automator
-A simple python script to automate chrome's dino game.
+A simple python script using `pyautogui` and `keyboard` modules to automate chrome's dino game.
 This was written for as part of IEEE ComSoc's recruitment process.

 ## Getting Started
 1. Clone this repository using the git clone command